wso2-extensions/esb-connector-redis/docs/configuringRedisOperations.md

 * maxAttempts: The number of retries.
 * redisConnectionURI: The Redis connection URI in the form of `redis://[user:password@]host[:port]/[database]` or `rediss://[user:password@]host[:port]/[database]` to connect over TLS/SSL
+* sentinelEnabled: A flag to enable sentinel
+* masterName: Master name in sentinel mode
+* sentinels: Comma separated list of sentinels
+* masterPassword: Master password (don't specify if there's no password for master)
+* dbNumber: Number of the DB (integer)

 Now that you have connected to Redis, use the information in the following topics to perform various operations with the connector: